cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_22.rst

 | Definition: more than what is needed or used; excess
 | Usage: make the most of your surplus cash.
 |
+| et cetera
+| Definition: used at the end of a list to indicate that further, similar items are included.
+| Usage: we're trying to resolve problems of obtaining equipment, drugs, et cetera.

 #.
 Accumulative vs. Cumulative